The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Methods

 For two architectures with depths $D_{\mathrm{FC}}$ and $D_{\mathrm{S}}=D_{\mathrm{FC}}+\Delta D$ (sparse), monotonicity of $D_\ast$ in $p$ implies $p_{\mathrm{req}}(D_{\mathrm{S}},k) \le p_{\mathrm{req}}(D_{\mathrm{FC}},k)$.
 Moreover, using the scaling $D_\ast(p,k)=\Theta\!\bigl(p^{-1}\log(k/p)\bigr)$ (Eq.~\ref{eq:critical_depth}) yields the first-order ratio estimate

 where the $O(\cdot)$ notation absorbs constant factors together with the slowly varying logarithmic correction arising from $\log(k/p)$.
-Consequently, \textit{architectures with limited connectivity must achieve proportionally lower effective noise to compensate for routing-induced depth inflation}, whereas fully connected architectures can tolerate higher effective noise, or larger instances, while preserving the same simulatability margin.
+Because Eq.~\eqref{eq:noise_budget_ratio} depends on achieved depth, it also applies to alternative routing and synthesis methods.
+Consequently, \textit{architectures with limited connectivity generally require a lower effective noise level to compensate for routing-induced depth inflation}, whereas fully connected architectures can tolerate higher effective noise, or larger instances, while preserving the same simulatability margin.